moechofe/lowresrmx/asset.dev/manual.md

       [EXIT SUB]
     END SUB

-This will define a `procedure` and can optionnaly received a list of `parameters`.
+This will define a `procedure` and can optionally received a list of `parameters`.

 An empty list of `parameters` is not valid.
 Simply remove the parentheses ().